MicrochipTech/mplab-ml-sdk-examples/readme.md

 ## What is MPLAB ML?

-[MPLAB ML Development Suite](https://mplabml.microchip.com) is Microchip's cloud-based machine learning platform for embedded systems.
+[MPLAB ML Development Suite](https://www.microchip.com/en-us/tools-resources/develop/mplab-machine-learning-development-suite) is Microchip's cloud-based machine learning platform for embedded systems.
 It enables:

-- 🎯 **Edge ML**: Deploy models on microcontrollers (dsPIC33, SAMD21, etc.)
+- 🎯 **Edge ML**: Create compact supervised and anomaly-detection algorithms that can run on tiny edges for MCUs, dsPIC® DSCs and MPUs
 - 📊 **Data Processing**: Time-series feature extraction and pipeline building
 - 🔧 **AutoML**: Automated model training and optimization
 - 💾 **Knowledge Packs**: Generate optimized C code for deployment